Dear Mr. Boris,

 To next: Choose alcohol concentration according to your own judgment.
 You can go from liqueur concentrations to those of 70%.
 For panaxosides there will be no difference in solubility.
 Ginseng polysaccharides could, but I do not have enough information to know exactly what the effect of changing concentration has on their solubility.
 You can extract the root of eleuterokok as well as ginseng, the only difference is that eleuterokok is woody and can not be eaten.

-The rhythm of sleep and waking
+To the rhythm of sleep and waking